Defining Agile at Your Firm (or in your Department)

 - Changing Plan.
 The plan MUST change every sprint.
 More accurate.
 In general, we want the plan to become better AMAP, that is, usually “deliver less sooner”.
 Like Lean Start-up; learn and pivot

 - Managers.
 Servant leaders.
 Managers are essential.
 Can offer help.
-Must intervene if team will fail.
+Must intervene if the team will fail.
 Usually encouraging the team to self-organize and self-manage.
 A (local) Manager manages 4 teams

 - Budget for Impediments.
 Every team gets 10% of team cost to spend to fix impediments.
 We expect at least a 3x return on that investment.
-Team and (local) manager are responsible for ROI on that investment over year
+Team and (local) manager are responsible for ROI on that investment over a year

 - Customers.
 We assume the customer feels the pain.
 We assume that customer is usually bad at diagnosing the root cause.
 We assume the customers are usually bad at identifying the root cause problem.
 The customer (with our persuasion) is the final authority on whether the problem was fixed the right way.
 The customer prefers something now rather than a LOT later.
 Delivering something wrong now is better than delivering something “perfect” later.
 The bad news does not get better with age